Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 2.City Hotel are more prone for cancellation of bookings as compare to resort hotel.

-3.Number of Repeated guests are less in both hotels.
+3.Number of Repeated guests are less in both hotels but number of repeat guest is slightly higher in Resort hotel as compare to City Hotel.

 4.Transient, Group,Transient-party & Contract ae the four types of customer making booking for hotels.